 - FUNDRAISERS – 100% goes to your kids.
 (If anyone would like to help with fundraiser events, please contact Michael)

+In order to utilize our Recruiting Coordinator and Sports Recruits to it’s fullest.
 We have one MANDATORY fundraiser buy-out.
-That fundraiser buy-out cost $125 and MUST BE PAID BY JULY 1ST.
+This fundraiser buy-out cost is $125 and MUST BE PAID BY JULY 1ST.
+(Players added after the July 1st deadline will have this fee due at time of sign up).

 - Email letter (Sponsorship Letter will be sent out)